Thomas Welsh (bishop)

-Thomas Jerome Welsh (December 20, 1921 – February 19, 2009) was an American prelate of the Roman Catholic Church.
-He served as auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania (1970-1974), as bishop of the Diocese of Arlington in Virginia (1974–1983) and as bishop of the Diocese of Allentown in Pennsylvania (1983–1997).
+Thomas Jerome Welsh (December 20, 1921 – February 19, 2009) was an American prelate of the Catholic Church.
+He served as auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania (1970–1974), as bishop of the Diocese of Arlington in Virginia (1974–1983) and as bishop of the Diocese of Allentown in Pennsylvania (1983–1997).

 Biography

 Early life

 Thomas Welsh was born on December 20, 1921, in Weatherly, Pennsylvania, one of five children of Edward C. and Mary A. (née Doheny) Welsh.
 Raised in a strict Irish Catholic family, he received his early education at the parochial school St. Nicholas Church in Weatherly.
-He then attended Schwab High School, also in Weatherly, and later began his studies for the priesthood at St. Charles Borromeo Seminary in Overbrook, Pennsylvania, in 1937.
+He then attended Schwab High School, also in Weatherly, and later began his studies for the priesthood at St. Charles Borromeo Seminary in Philadelphia, Pennsylvania, in 1937.

 Priesthood

 On May 30, 1946, Welsh was ordained a priest of the Archdiocese of Philadelphia by Cardinal Dennis Dougherty at the Cathedral of SS.
-Peter and Paul in Philadelphia He was then sent to continue his studies at the Catholic University of America in Washington, D.C., where he earned a doctorate in canon law in 1949.
+Peter and Paul in Philadelphia After his ordination, the archdiocese sent Welsh to continue his studies at the Catholic University of America in Washington, D.C., where he earned a doctorate in canon law in 1949.
 During his summers at the Catholic University, he served as a curate at St. Paul Parish in Philadelphia, Maternity of the Blessed Virgin Mary Parish in Philadelphia, and Our Lady of Mount Carmel Parish in Doylestown, Pennsylvania.

 In 1949, Welsh became a professor at Southeast Catholic High School (now St. John Neumann High School) in Philadelphia.
 He was assigned as a curate at Holy Child Parish in Philadelphia in 1951, and named a member of the archdiocesan Metropolitan Marriage Tribunal in 1958.
 He was appointed vice-chancellor of the archdiocese in 1963.
 He was raised to the rank of monsignor by Pope Paul VI in September 1965, and became rector of St. Charles Borromeo Seminary in 1966.

-During his tenure as rector, he oversaw an extensive revision of the curriculum, which earned the seminary accreditation with the Middle States Association of Colleges and Schools; the construction of a new theology wing named Vianney Hall; and the establishment the School of Religious Studies and the School of Pastoral Studies.
+During his tenure as rector, Welsh oversaw an extensive revision of the curriculum, which earned the seminary accreditation with the Middle States Association of Colleges and Schools; the construction of a new theology wing named Vianney Hall; and the establishment the School of Religious Studies and the School of Pastoral Studies.

 Auxiliary Bishop of Philadelphia

-On February 18, 1970, Welsh was appointed as an auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Inis Cathaig by Paul VI.
+On February 18, 1970, Welsh was appointed as an auxiliary bishop of Philadelphia and titular bishop of Inis Cathaig by Paul VI.
 He received his consecration on April 2, 1970. from Cardinal John Krol, with Bishops Gerald McDevitt and John Graham serving as co-consecrators, at the Cathedral of SS.
 Peter and Paul.
 As an auxiliary bishop, he continued to serve as rector of St. Charles Borromeo Seminary.